-I never asked English-speaking readers what or how they felt about Chidiock Tichborne’s Elegy.
-It is a well-known poem, written by a 28-year-old Tudor guy on the eve of his execution for taking part in the Babington conspiracy against Elizabeth I, and is a tearful meditation on the brevity and fatality of life.
+I have never asked English-speaking readers what or how they felt about Chidiock Tichborne’s Elegy.
+It is a well-known poem, written by a 28-year-old Tudor guy on the eve of his execution for taking part in the Babington conspiracy against Elizabeth I. It is a tearful meditation on the brevity and fatality of life.

 As far as the Anglo-Saxon origin of the words goes, again I personally believe we’re walking a useless extra mile in trying to establish the uniqueness of the poem.
 I think so purely because I am careful of not infusing the poem with my knowledge.
 This is the biggest disservice I can do to myself as translator and to my readers.
 The question on these occasions must not be “do I know these words are Anglo-Saxon?” but “did Tichborne know these words were Anglo-Saxon?”
 I bet the historic origin or the etymology of the words didn’t matter to him in the hours before the execution.
 Someone may think differently but the question to ask is: would the origin of the words matter to you in Tichborne’s circumstances?